nonwiz0/transactionsystem/README.md

 - Update the views
 - Update dashboard
 - added the filtering transaction (which is not optimize yet)
+- Added Top Up Request
+- Added Request payment
+- Update searching filter

 ## To do
--Management of user accounts: Every user will be able to access their own dashboard that allows them to send and receive AUCs, see the history of transactions, see list of pending payments, and top-up.
+- Management of user accounts: Every user will be able to access their own dashboard that allows them to send and receive AUCs, see the history of transactions, see list of pending payments, and top-up.
--Top-up account: This function allows to a authenticated user to request AUCs to a pre-defined account in AIUTS.
+- Top-up account: This function allows to a authenticated user to request AUCs to a pre-defined account in AIUTS.
 The AUCs are not sent to the requester until the requester pays cash to the owner of the account.
 The pre-defined account must belong to an authorized finance officer of AIU.
--Request of payment: This function allows to a authenticated user to request AUCs to another AIUTS user by using their account address.
+- Request of payment: This function allows to a authenticated user to request AUCs to another AIUTS user by using their account address.
 The requests   of payments are listed in the charged user's dashboard.
--Search transactions: This function allows to a authenticated user to filter the history of transactions by account address and timestamp.
+- Search transactions: This function allows to a authenticated user to filter the history of transactions by account address and timestamp.
 (On the way)